GDQuest/krita-batch-exporter/gdquest_art_tools/Manual.md

 spritesheets for use with switching e.g. mouth states.

-If you want to export your krita document to COA Tools format, simply have no layers selected and click the `As COA Tools` button.
+If you want to export your krita document to COA Tools format, simply have no layers selected and click the `Document` button under COA Tools.

 If you want to export multiple COA Tool documents from one Krita document (if you have e.g. multiple characters in one Krita document),